thewmh/wizardunicorn.ninja/frontend-masters/javascript/new-hard-parts-js.md

 * define `const` `element2` and set its value to the output of calling the `next` method on the `returnNextElement` `const` - this will return to the suspended `createFlow` execution context.
 * inside of `createFlow`, the next line JavaScript will hit is `yield 5` - `element2` is set to have a value of 5.

 We can now get some data 'flowing' out.
-This allows us to dynamically set what data flows to us (when we run  `returnNextElement`s function).
+This allows us to dynamically set what data flows to us (when we run  `returnNextElement`'s function).

 {% highlight javascript %}